 Where can I take a phone call, have a meeting, or eat lunch?

 Members of the Mechanics’ are free to use our 4th floor Meeting Room for brief phone calls and meetings, as well as to eat.
 Please respect others by keeping discussions short, and by using headphones while watching videos or listening to music.
 The Meeting Room hours vary by day, and are posted outside of the door.

 Where can I join or renew my membership?

 If you wish to join online you can do so here on our website, and you can renew online here.
-We are happy to help you in person at the Membership Desk in Suite 504 from 1-5 PM Mondays through Fridays, or at the 2nd and 3rd floor library circulation desks, or at the membership desk.
+We are happy to help you in person at the 2nd and 3rd floor library circulation desks, or at the membership desk.
 The library’s open hours are on our website here.
 Please note that if your account has accrued library fees in excess of $29.99, you must pay fines before renewing your account.